Xqhare/tyche/README.md

 - Ease of Use: Tyche provides a user-friendly API with intuitive functions for generating random values of different data types.
 - Test driven development, meaning 100% test coverage, guaranteeing stability.
 - 0 dependencies, all code in one file making it easily auditable and understandable.
-- Fully documented with examples
+- Fully documented with examples - more lines of documentation than lines of code!

 ## RNG's